 Your age 62 retirement benefit is $587 ($839 x 70% = $587) per month.
 If your full retirement benefit had not been reduced by WEP, your age 62 retirement benefit would have been $977.

 If You Choose Delayed Retirement

-If you decided to wait to age 70 to receive benefits so you could get Delayed Retirement Credits.
+If you decide to wait until age 70 to receive benefits you can get Delayed Retirement Credits.

 If your retirement benefits start after your full retirement age (67), the benefit increases 8% for each year before age 70 that you delay retirement.
 If your benefits start at age 70, you get credit for the 36 additional months when you did not get benefits and your monthly benefit will be 24% higher.

 Your age 70 retirement benefit is $1,040* ($839 x 1.24 = $1,040).
 If your full retirement benefit had not been reduced by WEP, your age 70 retirement benefit would have been $1,731.*

 The COLA is added to your monthly benefit amount after WEP reduces your ELY benefit.

 - Go to the ELY column to find the year you reach age 62 or developed a qualifying disability (if earlier).
 If your birthday is on January 1st, use the year before you reach age 62.